pixelspark/catena/README.md

 * An expression can be a value, '*' a column name, or a supported operation
 * Supported operators are "=", "<>", "<", ">", ">=", "<="
 * Currently only the types 'TEXT' and 'INT' are supported.
+* The special `$invoker` variable can be used to refer to the current public key of the transaction invoker

 In the future, the Catena parser will be expanded to support more types of statements.
 Only deterministic queries will be supported (e.g. no functions that return current date/time or random values).